 “Beneficiary”

-means the person or persons a Participant designates to receive his or her interest under the Plan after the Participant’s death.
+means the person or persons a Participant designates to receive the Participant’s interest under the Plan after the Participant’s death.
 The designation may be made, revoked and/or changed only by a written instrument (in a form acceptable to the Employer) signed by the Participant and filed with the Administrator prior to the Participant’s death.
 In the absence of a valid designation of a Beneficiary, or if no designated Beneficiary survives the Participant, the Participant shall be deemed to have designated the Participant’s spouse as the Beneficiary if the Participant is married and the Participant’s spouse survives the Participant.
 If the Participant is not married, or the Participant’s spouse does not survive the Participant, the Participant shall be deemed to have designated the Participant’s estate as the Beneficiary.

 “Code” or “IRC”